Business Tips

 2. When do I need the money?

-Once you know when you’re going to need the money, you can organise your business activities so as to get the best value out of the loan.
+Once you know when you’re going to need the money, you can organise your business activities to get the best value out of the loan.

 3. What is the interest rate?

-Knowing the interest rate on your loan is vital because it helps you work out the true cost of borrowing.
-This will give you a view of what the loan will cost your business overall.
+Knowing the interest rate on your loan is vital because it helps you work out the true cost of borrowing, giving you a view of what the loan will cost your business overall.

-Once you know what interest rate you’re being offered, you will have a benchmark to seek out the most competitive rate for your loan.
-This will help you go after the loan that delivers the best value for your business.
+Once you know what interest rate you’re being offered, you'll have a benchmark to seek out the most competitive rate for your loan, which will help you go after the loan that delivers the best value for your business.

 Tip: If you’re sold on a loan product but you’ve been offered a lower rate elsewhere, ask the lender if they will match the rate of the competitor.